 The annual outdoor New Forest Airfields service was originally held in August on the anniversary of the Memorial’s dedication.
 When the UK introduced what is now UK Armed Forces Day, the Service was moved to the Sunday closest to that day – usually the last Sunday in June.
-Scroll down for photographs of past services, at the end of this page.
+Scroll down for photographs of the 2016 service, at the end of this page.
+The 2017 Service report will be found on our website home page.

 The service is attended by civic dignitaries, MPs, members of the Armed Forces, Veterans, members of Cadet Units and the public.
 Traditionally, we have always invited representatives of those other nations whose squadrons flew from the twelve airfields active between 1939 and 1945.